ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **Political Access**: Demonstrated ability to reach [[taveni-moderate-leader]] through proper channels
 - **Risk Assessment**: Continuing to risk personal safety by associating with outsiders
 - **Local Knowledge**: Understanding of tavern protocols and messenger systems
+- **🌍 COMPLETE SURFACE ISOLATION**: Has never been to the surface - lifetime underground dweller
+- **😲 SURFACE SAFETY SHOCK**: Amazed and disbelieving at concept of "safe spots on the surface"
+- **🏛️ WORKING CIVILIZATION**: Despite isolation, Taloom appears to function as healthy community
+- **⚖️ SURVIVAL ASSESSMENT**: Claims community is "barely surviving, not thriving" despite appearances
+- **❓ MISSION QUESTIONING**: Challenges party's reasoning for being in dangerous underground territory

 ## ⚔️ Mechanics & Rules
 ### Social Encounters